Covington Divorce Attorneys Explain Division of Property in Louisiana

 Metairie family lawyers help clients keep property in a divorce

 Louisiana law provides a relatively clear picture of how property should be divided in a divorce.
 In the real world, however, situations can get much more complicated.
-At Conroy Law Firm, PLC, our focus is on making sure our clients understand their rights and then carefully planning a strategy to help our clients get the property they want or need in a divorce.
+At Michael D. Conroy, PLC, our focus is on making sure our clients understand their rights and then carefully planning a strategy to help our clients get the property they want or need in a divorce.
 We represent clients in divorce cases throughout Southeast Louisiana from our offices in Covington and Metairie.

 Louisiana is a community property state

 The general rule in Louisiana is that all property acquired during the marriage belongs equally to both parties.
 This property is known as “marital property” or “community property.”
 Courts try to evenly split community property during a divorce, but it is possible to negotiate with your former spouse or argue in court about why you should be able to keep a particular piece of property.
 When the parties in a divorce cannot agree on how to divide marital property, the court will make these decisions with the intent of treating the parties equally.
 Whether your goal is to keep your house or force its sale, our attorneys are dedicated to getting your results.

 Not all property is considered community property in a marriage.
 Property that the parties brought with them into the marriage is often considered “separate property,” as are gifts or inheritances.
 Any income earned from separate property during the course of the marriage usually becomes community property, but a prenuptial agreement (matrimonial agreement) entered into before marriage can specify different rules.
 Separate assets do not get divided, as they already belong to one of the parties.
 We help clients prove that their assets should be considered separate property.